Nico Krämmer

-Nicolas "Nico" Krämmer (born 23 October 1992) is a professional ice hockey forward from Germany.
-He currently plays for the Fischtown Pinguins in the Deutsche Eishockey Liga (DEL).
+Nicolas Krämmer (born 23 October 1992) is a German professional ice hockey player who is a winger for the Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).

 Playing career

 Krammer appeared in two DEL games for ERC Ingolstadt during the 2010–11 season.
 The next year, he played one season overseas in the North American Junior League with the Acadie–Bathurst Titan of the Quebec Major Junior Hockey League (QMJHL).
 After that single season with the Titans, Krammer went back to Germany and signed with the DEL team Hamburg Freezers.

 After spending four seasons with the Freezers, the team ceased operations following the conclusion of the 2015–16 season.
 As a result, Krammer became a free agent.
-On June 6, 2016, he signed a one-year contract with Kölner Haie, marking his third team in the Deutsche Eishockey Liga (DEL).
+On 6 June 2016, he signed a one-year contract with Kölner Haie, marking his third team in the Deutsche Eishockey Liga (DEL).

 Krämmer played for two full seasons with Kölner Haie, contributing significantly to the team's efforts during that period.
-After the conclusion of the 2017–18 season, he decided to move on and signed a two-year contract with Adler Mannheim on April 16, 2018.
+After the conclusion of the 2017–18 season, he decided to move on and signed a two-year contract with Adler Mannheim on 16 April 2018.

 After completing five successful seasons with Adler Mannheim, Krämmer decided to continue his career in the DEL.
-On May 4, 2023, he signed a one-year contract with EHC München.
+On 4 May 2023, he signed a one-year contract with EHC München.

 Following two seasons playing for Red Bull, Krämmer entered free agency.
-On April 7, 2025, he signed a one-year contract with the Fischtown Pinguins, continuing his career in the Deutsche Eishockey Liga (DEL) with the Bremerhaven-based club.
+On 7 April 2025, he signed a one-year contract with the Fischtown Pinguins, continuing his career in the Deutsche Eishockey Liga (DEL) with the Bremerhaven-based club.